mangguoo/Notes/English Practice.md

 The bat is a flying mammal.
 Swing a bat.

 Current deposit/interest.
 Solid deposit.
-He put a deposit on a house.
+He put a deposit(保证金) on a house.

 Regular customer.
 Potential customer.